RenderKit/oidn/doc/compilation.md

 actually some of the files will be invalid and thus compilation will fail.

 Intel Open Image Denoise currently supports 64-bit Linux, Windows, and macOS operating systems.
-In addition, before you can build Intel Open Image Denoise you need the following prerequisites:
+Before you can build Intel Open Image Denoise you need the following prerequisites:

 -   [CMake](http://www.cmake.org) 3.1 or later